Upcoming events

 CIArb Singapore

-Invites You To The Upcoming Course
+Invites You to the Upcoming Course

 On 3rd to 4th of December 2025

-Venue: (TBA) Singapore
+Venue: Clifford Chance LLP, Singapore

-(TBC) Public CPD Points
+12 Public CPD Points

-The Accelerated Route to Fellowship - International Arbitration Course is a fast-track route to Fellowship through the International Arbitration Pathway.
-Upon successful completion of this course, you will be eligible to apply to become a Ciarb Fellow which is an internationally recognized and respected qualification.
-The Accelerated Route to Fellowship has been designed for busy professionals who have substantial unassessed knowledge and experience of International Arbitration.
-The aim of the programme is to assess whether the candidate has the knowledge required to apply the principles and procedure of the UNCITRAL Model Law and Arbitration Rules and is capable of writing a reasoned and enforceable International Arbitration Award.
+The aim of the course is to assess whether the candidate has the knowledge required to apply the principles and procedure of the UNCITRAL Model Law and Arbitration Rules and is capable of writing a reasoned and enforceable International Arbitration Award.
 This is an intensive in-person course with opportunities for role play, peer learning and feedback from experienced arbitrators.

 What are the learning outcomes?

-On successful completion of this course candidates will be able to:
+On successful completion of this course, candidates will be able to:

 • Identify and explain in depth all the key elements of the International Arbitration process;